 Granted, this was the ’80s, so my dollar stretched further than it would today.
 But the truth is that my Mom knew how to pinch a penny.
 She’s one of the most frugal people I know.
 This woman raised five kids on what would be considered a meager income…but we never knew the difference.
 While we didn’t get the fancy shoes and trips that some of our friends had, it was really a life lesson of need versus wants.

-People who know her agree with me.
 My Mom is a pretty amazing person.
 She has more energy than most people my own age!
 She bends over backwards to help people whenever she can.
 Happy Mother’s Day, Mom!

 I bet you could list plenty of reasons your own Mom rocks, too.
 Maybe you want to make her day even more special with just the right verse for her Mother’s Day card.
 That’s why I collected a few that will make her smile on her special day!